Skip to main content

 • ▶Server logs (Vercel): Retained according to Vercel's data retention policy, typically up to 30 days.

-• ▶Honeypot and threat intelligence data: Retained indefinitely for ongoing security research.
-This data relates to attackers and automated threats, not website visitors.
+• ▶Threat intelligence data: Retained indefinitely for ongoing security research.
+This data relates to automated threats, not website visitors.

 • ▶Contact communications: Retained as long as necessary to respond to your inquiry, then deleted.